-In 2023, STN has completed further infill and extensional RC and DD drilling on the deposits and will report the resource within a nominal pit shell.
-Preliminary Whittle pit optimizations using approximated regional mining and processing costs for a heap leach processing scenario have been run on the resource model using a gold price of AUD\$2,850/oz to generate an economic pit shell and cut-off grade.
+In 2024, STN completed further infill and extensional RC and DD drilling on the deposit and is reporting the resource within a nominal pit shell.
+Preliminary Whittle pit optimisations using approximated regional mining and processing costs for a heap leach processing scenario have been run on the resource model using a gold price of AUD\$3,300/oz to generate an economic pit shell and cut-off grade.
 A pit shell representing a revenue factor of 1 was selected as a nominal constraint within which to report the Apollo Hill Mineral Resource, thereby satisfying the JORC Code requirement for a Mineral Resource to have reasonable prospects for eventual economic extraction.
 Other relevant information is described in the JORC Code Table 1 as appropriate.
 The Mineral Resource was reported using a 0.20 g/t Au cut-off grade in line with preliminary economic analyses and other similar projects globally.
-The Apollo Hill Mineral Resource estimate was developed with a view to open pit mining on 10 m benches and for this purpose Whittle pit optimizations were calculated on a 10m bench height version of the model.
-Reporting within this shell uses the original 10 m wide by 25 m long by 5m bench height model.
+Mining is anticipated to be bulk low-grade mining for processing by simple heap leach processing on 10 m benches.

-Changes from the 2022 Apollo Hill Mineral Resource relate to:
+Changes from the 2023 Apollo Hill Mineral Resource relate to: